joshbav/2k8s/README.md

 #### USAGE

 1. Start a cluster, such as in CCM.
 Minimum of 7 private agents, only 1 public agent, DC/OS EE 1.12

+2. Ports 6443 and 6444 must be reachable directly to the public agent, so if using the Terraform installer this is a mandatory change.
+If using CCM this is not necessary.

-2. Copy the master's URL to your clipboard.
+3. Copy the master's URL to your clipboard.
 If it begins with HTTP the script will change it to HTTPS.

-3. `sudo ./runme <MASTER_URL>`
+4. `sudo ./runme <MASTER_URL>`

-4. Wait for it to finish (~ 7 min)
+5. Wait for it to finish (~ 7 min)

-5. Open your browser to www.apache.test and/or www.nginx.test
+6. Open your browser to www.apache.test and/or www.nginx.test

 #### DEMO